Razorphyn/Merchantability-Based-on-Country/README.md

  * Autonomous (based on IP) and manual(dropdown in header) country detection
  * Save product country option
  * Two rules: available or not availbale for the selected countries
- * Remove button for simple product (tested) in category and product view page
+ * Remove the main button for simple product (tested) in category and product view page
  * Block add to cart action for limited
  * Cart check on country change(not tested)
  * AJAX country change (incomplete/not tested)